tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 | tdwgutility: | http://rs.tdwg.org/dwc/terms/attributes/    |

 ### 1.8 Referring to Terms (normative)
 In any technical treatment of the BDQ standard, a precise reference to a class or property term SHOULD be made using its qualified name (the namespace prefix followed by the term local name; e.g., `bdqffdq:InformationElement`) and the namespace IRI corresponding to the namespace prefix (e.g., `https://rs.tdwg.org/bdqffdq/terms` for `bdqffdq:`) MUST be provided.
 In less formal descriptions where the technical precision is not needed, the preferred label (skos:prefLabel, e.g., `Information Element`) or the term local name (e.g., `InformationElement`) MAY be used.
-You will find all of these methods of referring to BDQ-related terms through the BDQ documentation.
+You will find all of these methods of referring to BDQ-related terms throughout the BDQ documentation.

 ### 1.9 Test Types (non-normative)